Union County, Tennessee

 Union County is a county located in the U.S. state of Tennessee.
 As of the 2020 census, its population was 19,802.
 Its county seat is Maynardville.
-Union County is included in the Knoxville metropolitan statistical area.
+Union County is included in the Knoxville metropolitan area.

 History

 Union County was created from the union of parts of five adjacent counties.

 Union County was formed in 1850 from portions of Grainger, Claiborne, Campbell, Anderson, and Knox Counties.
 At least two theories are given on the source of its name.
 The name may commemorate the "union" of sections of five counties, or it may reflect East Tennessee's support for the preservation of the Union in the years before and during the Civil War.
 The enabling legislation was initially passed January 3, 1850, but due to legal challenges and complications, the county was not formally created until January 23, 1856.
 The county seat was originally named "Liberty", but renamed "Maynardville" in honor of attorney and congressman Horace Maynard, who had defended the county in a court case that sought to block its formation.

 In the 1930s, the damming of the Clinch River by the construction of Norris Dam by the Tennessee Valley Authority (TVA) to form Norris Lake inundated a large part of the county, including the community of Loyston, and displaced many residents.
 "The Move," what many displaced families called the forced relocation by TVA, would encounter criticism, as the promise of electrification of Union County would not come after the completion of Norris Dam, but two decades later in the mid-1950s.
 With assistance from the National Park Service and the Civilian Conservation Corps, the TVA developed Big Ridge State Park as a demonstration park on the shore of Norris Lake in Union County.
 The park's recreational facilities opened in May 1934.